rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-go.md

 )
 </pre>

-We also need an helper function to check the return value for each amqp call:
+We also need a helper function to check the return value for each amqp call:

 <pre class="lang-go">